-MeycoLite covers do not need to be scrubbed down or powdered prior to storage.
+MeycoLite covers do not need to be scrubbed down or powdered before storage.

-RuggedMesh covers should be hosed down from the bottom side to unclog filters.
+RuggedMesh covers should be hosed down from the bottom side to avoid clogged filters.

 PermaGuard solid and RuggedMesh covers should be cleaned with a mild detergent and dried before storing.

 Store your cover in an area free of rodents.

 Winterizing: What to Do

 Before you cover and close your pool for the winter be sure the pool water is properly chemically treated.
 The water chemical level should be checked in early spring or when there is any period of warm temperature.
 Proper adjustment of chemicals should be made if necessary.
 Below is a check off list of things you need to do when winterizing your pool: